mcmarius/inlp/08_explainability/README.md

-# Module 09: Feature Importance, Explainability, and Interpretability
+# Lesson 09: Feature Importance, Explainability, and Interpretability

-In this module, we explore **how and why** NLP models make predictions.
-We build on previous modules (sparse/dense representations, transformers) to demonstrate explainability techniques from traditional ML through transformers, using the ANPC press releases dataset.
+In this lesson, we explore **how and why** NLP models make predictions.
+We build on previous lessons (sparse/dense representations, transformers) to demonstrate explainability techniques from traditional ML through transformers, using the ANPC press releases dataset.

 ## Objectives